illuminatedspace/star-chart/README.md

 A calendar, journal, and organization app for the 21 century.
 Are you tired of spreading your schedule, todos, and journals across multiple apps and paper.
 Don't settle for a smattering of applications that do one thing.
 Get an app that does it all, with style.

-Introducing Star Chart
+_Introducing Star Chart_
-The all in one app that tracks your calendar, todos, goals, medical symptoms, and journal.
+The all in one app that tracks your calendar, todos, goals, medical symptoms, and notes.

 ## Features